Global well-posedness of advective Lotka-Volterra competition systems with nonlinear diffusion: Introduction

 The rest part of this paper is organized as follows.
-In Section \ref{section2}, we present the existence and an extension criterion of local--in--time solutions to (\ref{11}) together with their important properties.
+In Section \ref{section2}, we present the existence and important some important properties of the local in time solution to (\ref{11}).
 In Section \ref{section3}, we establish several \emph{a priori} estimates which are essential for the proof of Theorem \ref{theorem11} and Theorem \ref{theorem12}.
-Finally, we study the parabolic--elliptic system of (\ref{11}) in Section \ref{section4}.
-For parabolic--elliptic system with repulsion, we prove its global existence and boundedness in Theorem \ref{theorem41} and Theorem \ref{theorem42} under conditions on $m_i$ and $\alpha$ milder than (\ref{14}) and (\ref{15}); moreover for parabolic--elliptic with attraction (i.e., change $\chi$ to $-\chi$), we prove in Theorem \ref{theorem43} that the solutions are global and bounded for as long as one of $m_1$, $m_2$ and $\alpha$ is nonnegative.
-Our results indicate that repulsion or negative chemotaxis, which acts as a smoothing process for Keller--Segel models, destabilizes the spatially homogeneous solution of Lotka--Volterra competition systems (see Proposition 1 in \cite{WGY} e.g.).
+Finally in Section \ref{section4}, for parabolic--elliptic system of (\ref{11}) with repulsion, we prove its global existence and boundedness in Theorem \ref{theorem41} and Theorem \ref{theorem42} under milder conditions on $m_i$ and $\alpha$ than (\ref{14}) and (\ref{15}); moreover for parabolic--elliptic of system (\ref{11}) with attraction (i.e., change $\chi$ to $-\chi$), we prove in Theorem \ref{theorem43} that the solutions are global and bounded for as long as one of $m_1$, $m_2$ and $\alpha$ is nonnegative.
+Our results indicate that, unlike Keller--Segel models in which chemo--repulsion is a smoothing process, population repulsion destabilizes the spatially homogeneous solution of Lotka--Volterra competition systems (e.g., see Proposition 1 in \cite{WGY}).